 I was recently reading a book on endurance training for alpine climbing, and it evoked many resonant chords of awareness regarding spiritual practice.
-While the authors described the process of improving fitness for ascending (physical) mountains, a striking amount of their observations would apply to energetic and soul “ascension.”
+While the authors described the process of improving fitness for ascending (physical) mountains, a striking amount of their observations would apply to energetic and inner work.

 A key observation: “Training is not what you do, but the effect on your body.”

-To re-write for the context of soul work, “Spiritual practice is not what you do, but the effect on your inner wholeness, spiritual maturation, and soul liberation.”
+To re-write for the context of inner work, “Spiritual practice is not what you do, but the effect on your inner wholeness, spiritual maturation, and deep liberation.”

 This puts “spiritual practice” into a new light, so to speak.
 It is not about an activity or set of ideas, but rather, about your results.
 Are you actually progressing in a meaningful way — whatever the goals of your inner work — by spending the time, energy, and money doing what you are doing?
 Or are you doing it … because … ?